Is THC Legal in Pennsylvania?

 • Hair test: The most sensitive drug tests are hair tests, which may detect THC in the body for up to 90 days after consumption

-• Blood test: Blood tests can detect THC in the plasma for up five hours, although THC metabolites are detectable for up to 7 days after the last use
+• Blood test: Blood tests can detect THC in the plasma for up to five hours, although THC metabolites are detectable for up to 7 days after the last use

 What Is THC Oil?

-THC oil is oil derived from the cannabis plant.
+THC oil is derived from the cannabis plant.
 THC oil is made from hashish or marijuana through solvent extraction.
 Another form of cannabis oil from the cannabis plant is CBD oil.
 However, CBD differs from THC oil because it is derived from the hemp plant and contains little to no THC content (less than 0.3%).
 THC oil is safe to ingest and may be consumed using vape carts and pens.
 THC oil may be consumed using a dab rig or consumed sublingually.

 What Is THC Distillate?